hynek/environ-config/docs/tutorial.md

 ## Converters

 *environ-config* also inherited *attrs*'s converters.
-They are especially useful with integers or `enum` s:
+They are handy with integers or `enum` s:

 ```{doctest}
 >>> import enum